lorenazamatos/lorenazamatos.github.io/_posts/2019-07-02-assignment-1.md

 {:start="10"}
 10. SELF-GRADING

-I believe this assignment deserves a grade of A because all of the requirements from the assignment prompt have been addressed.
+I believe this assignment deserves a grade of 10/10, because all of the requirements from the assignment prompt have been addressed.